bennn/bubbles/README.md

 bubbles
 =======
 A simple unit testing framework for OCaml.

-At the moment it's a _very_ simple testing framework, but hey you can't win 'em all.
+At the moment it's a _very_ simple testing framework.

 Installation
 ------------
 1. Clone the repository
     `git clone https://github.com/bennn/bubbles.git`
-2. Export the `ocamltest` executable to your path `export PATH=$PATH:<path-to-wherever-you-cloned-the-repo>
+2. Export the `ocamltest` executable to your path `export PATH=$PATH:<path-to-wherever-you-cloned-the-repo>`

 Uninstallation
 --------------
-Just remove the repo and clear it from your path.
+Just remove the repo and reset your path.

 Usage
 -----